Chapter 9 : Awkward Situations

 When we creep in, we see that the kitchens are more or less deserted; all the house-elves seem to have gone to bed by now.

 James, looking to know exactly where he was going in the expansive room, strides right over to a high wooden cabinet on the right end and opens the door.
-Rising onto tiptoes, he reaches into the back and pulls out a luxuriantly colored canvas box.
+Rising onto tiptoes, he reaches into the back and pulls out a luxuriantly colored wooden box.

 “Here,” he says, holding it out to me.